Abelian motives and Shimura varieties in nonzero characteristic: Introduction

-\textsc{Caveat.} We do not prove that algebraic classes on abelian varieties over $\mathbb{F}$ are rational Tate classes.
+\begin{plain} \textsc{Caveat.} The conjectures do not imply that algebraic classes on abelian varieties over $\mathbb{F}$ are rational Tate classes.
 Indeed, this would imply Grothendieck's standard conjecture of Hodge type for abelian varieties.
-Nor do we prove the second of Deligne's \textquotedblleft particularly interesting corollaries\textquotedblright\ (the intersection number of the reduction of $\gamma_{1}$ with an algebraic cycle on $A$ is rational).
+Nor do they imply the second of Deligne's \textquotedblleft particularly interesting corollaries\textquotedblright\ (the intersection number of the reduction of $\gamma_{1}$ with an algebraic cycle on $A$ is rational). \end{plain}